Step 1. Complete the Student Work Cataloging & Release and Hold Harmless Form (for each studio).

 C. Include animations in Quicktime MPEG-4 (.mov or .mp4) format.

-A. Files should be clearly labeled and arranged into titled folders (e.g. “Final Boards,” “Plans,” “Model Photographs,” “Renderings,” “Key Images”).
+Step 3.
+Organize your files.
+Files should be clearly labeled and arranged into titled folders (e.g. “Final Boards,” “Plans,” “Model Photographs,” “Renderings,” “Key Images”).
+Group these folders into one final folder (for each studio course) labeled with your first & last name and course number, and zip them.

 Questions?
-If you have any questions about submitting thesis work, or if you need more time, please feel free to call or email Christina Lipsky.
+If you have any questions about the submission process, please feel free to email firstname.lastname@example.org.